As a first-time mother, I tried to prepare for our new baby by reading all

 Drink lots of water.

 Sit back.
 Relax.
-Put your feet
+Put your feet up.

 Look into your child's eyes.